didomi/challenges/frontend/README.md

 In some specific cases, companies need to collect consent from consumers before using their data.
 For instance, website visitors might need to explicitly consent to receive email newsletters through a form before a company can send emails to those visitors.

 # The challenge
-The goal of this challenge is to build the simplest possible consent collection and management application where a user can enter its information and agree to a list of data processes.
+The goal of this challenge is to build the simplest possible consent collection and management application where a user can enter its information and agree to a list of data processing.
 It's not very user-friendly but that'll do the trick for this time.

 ## Product specification
 The application is composed of two views.